-Subject to the completion of the offering, we intend to concurrently repurchase directly from OMS Holdings LLC, one of the selling unitholders, up to an aggregate of \$125 million of common units from such selling unitholder in a private transaction (the "Unit Repurchase"), concurrently with the closing of this offering.
-The price per common unit to be paid by us will equal the price at which the common units will be sold to the public in this offering.
+Subject to the completion of the offering, we intend to concurrently repurchase 4,600,000 common units directly from OMS Holdings LLC, one of the selling unitholders, for an aggregate purchase price of approximately \$123.7 million in a private transaction (the "Unit Repurchase"), concurrently with the closing of this offering.
 This offering is not conditioned upon the completion of the Unit Repurchase.
-However, the closing of the Unit Repurchase is conditioned upon the closing of this offering and therefore there can be no assurance that the Unit Repurchase will be completed.
+However, the closing of the Unit Repurchase is conditioned upon the closing and therefore there can be no assurance that the Unit Repurchase will be completed.